Black Orchid (character): Susan Linden-Thorne

 While Adventure Comics #428 proclaimed on its cover that it was an "origin issue", almost no background on the character was given, not even her name.
 Until Neil Gaiman described her origin, the character was known for her lack of an origin.
 Instead, writers teased the audience with several possible origins, all refuted.
 In Adventure Comics #429, Barry DeMorte hypothesizes that either yoga master Lucinda "Cindy" Harper or anti-gravity specialist Daphne Wingate is Black Orchid, and he kidnaps both.
 When Black Orchid comes to the rescue, he learns otherwise.
 In The Phantom Stranger #38, writer Michael Fleisher posited racecar driver Ronnie Kuhn as a possible secret identity for Black Orchid.
-In the next issue, Kuhn is revealed to be simply an admirer of Black Orchid, who is soon seduced into "The Black Orchid Legion" (molecular chemist Karen Jensen, astrophysicist Stefanie Tower, Olympic gymnast and acrobat Barbie Henderson, criminologist Janet Grant, and psychologist and martial artist Lisa Patrick), a group of criminals who developed suits that would mimic Black Orchid's powers, because of her father's status as president of the World Bank, claiming that they are helping her to protect it from Communists.
-They bind her to the safe door, which they have set with explosives.
-Black Orchid rescues her, and when the police arrest the Legion, one mistakes Kuhn for Black Orchid, claiming to "know how it is with you super-heroes".
-Although Super Friends was never considered canon, writer E. Nelson Bridwell made it fit, anyway.
-His story had Lisa Patrick purchase a large chunk of kryptonite on the black market, convinced that Black Orchid is a Kryptonian.
-Patrick tries to lure her to the meteorite display at the Gotham City Museum of Natural History, attracting the Justice League.
-Black Orchid places a force field around the kryptonite to protect Superman, but the force field seemingly harms her instead, further convincing Patrick that she is Kryptonian, not noting the lack of effect on Superman.
-Superman takes the kryptonite into space, and Black Orchid follows him to take it as a brief hand-off so that the fragments will not kill him.
-When she survives the explosion, Superman inquires where she is from and how she acquired her powers.
-She answers, "Earth".
+In the next issue, Kuhn is revealed to be an admirer of Black Orchid and member of the "Black Orchid Legion", a group of scientists and criminals who developed suits to mimic Black Orchid's powers.
+In a non-canon Super Friends comic, civilian Lisa Patrick believes that Black Orchid is a Kryptonian and attempts to kill her with Kryptonite.